Steam-Locomotive/PicoCTF-2014-Write-ups/cryptography/revenge.md

 $$2^{3057} - N*2^{2072} + garbage $$
 If we use our knowledge from Algebra,
 $$ (A-B)^3 = A^3 - 3A^2B + 3AB^2 - B^3$$
-Playing around with the number a little bit, our formula can be fit into our cubic expansion.
+Playing around with the number a little bit, our formula can be fit into the cubic expansion.
 Then we can solve for (A-B) giving us:
 $$
 2^{1019} - \frac{N*2^{34}}{3}
 $$